 Spring 2013 Theme ~ Climate Change Adaptation at Tybee Island, Georgia: Ecological Tradeoffs and Participatory Planning

 Spring 2015 Theme ~ Sapelo Island: Analyzing interdisciplinarity and Integration among researchers, institutions, and end users of knowledge.

-Core course for Integrative conservation (ICON) Ph.D. students; Part 2 of first year curriculum.
+Core course for Integrative conservation (ICON) Ph.D. students; Part 2 of core curriculum.

 The Scholarship and Practice of Resilience Studies (ECOL 8990 / ANTH 8500)

 Partnering with Don Nelson (UGA Anthropology), this interdisciplinary course explores resilience through a social-ecological system perspective.
 This approach has arisen from theoretical studies of complexity and complex adaptive systems, which explain the patterns and processes that underlie the dynamics of both ecological and social systems.
 The course will provide students with strong grounding in academic concepts and their application in research and practice.